Mob justice a growing problem in some African countries – DW – 11/21/2024

 Police failures contribute to mob justice

-In particular in Nigeria, South Africa, Uganda, also Kenya and Ghana this kind of street justice is endemic, says Addadzi-Koom in a DW-Interview.
+In particular in Nigeria, South Africa, Uganda, also Kenya and Ghana this kind of street justice is endemic, Addadzi-Koom told DW.
 "When you look at the charge offences or crimes that usually attract mob justice, stealing or theft and robbery are at the top," she added.

 In northern Nigeria, however, it is mostly used against those accused of blasphemy and often endorsed by religious leaders, the authors say.

-In some regions, mob violence is gradually becoming the norm, and often takes place in crowded areas, such as markets and busy roads, said Isa Sanusi, director of Amnesty International in Nigeria.
+In some regions, mob violence is gradually becoming the norm, and often takes place in crowded areas, such as markets and busy roads, Isa Sanusi, director of Amnesty International in Nigeria says.

 Many of the victims of mob violence are targeted because of their social status, identities as members of religious or other minority groups.